peyal939/Fire-alarm-System/README.md

 }
 ```

-Status is derived from telemetry; alerts open when smoke exceeds `SMOKE_ALERT_THRESHOLD` (now 50) or when status implies alarm/not-alive (basic debounce supported).
+Status is derived from telemetry; alerts open when smoke exceeds `SMOKE_ALERT_THRESHOLD` (now 50).

 Persistence policy:
 - Telemetry rows are persisted only when `smoke` is greater than `SMOKE_ALERT_THRESHOLD` (now 50).
 - Low/no smoke readings still update device `status` and `last_seen`, and may resolve alerts, but are not stored in the telemetry table.

+Online/offline
+- A device is considered online if a message has been received within `DEVICE_ONLINE_FRESHNESS_SECONDS` (default 180s = 3 minutes).
+Otherwise, it's offline.

 Timezone:
 - The application uses Asia/Dhaka (GMT+6) for all timestamps.